KxSystems/docs/docs/ref/dotz.md

 (0;"")
 ```
 User not authorized.
 Client is sent default 401 HTTP unauthorized response.
-A HTTP callback to handle the request will not be called.
+An HTTP callback to handle the request will not be called.
 * User authorized/authenticated
 ```q
 (1;"username")